Vivojay/mariana-music-player/Future Ideas and Issues to Address.md

     a: Show only  files
     t <tag_name>: Show only files with given tag (if multiple tags specified, then all tags mst be present)
     f: Show only favourited files

-Keep saving auto shazamed radio songs (when webradio is playing...) to logs...

 Many Great Visualizers (2D and 3D, color changing, other effects....)
 Song Videos from youtube (if available) ... ?
 (May not be implemented)